 Stability Putter Shafts Can Drop More Putts

 With 46% of your strokes in a round coming from your putter, maybe you should consider changing the “stock steel” shaft in your putter to the new STABILITY putter shaft from BreakThrough Golf Technology.
 Introduced in May, 2018, this shaft is now the fastest growing putter shaft on the Web.Com Tour.
+And even Justin Rose is using this new shaft.

 It’s All About Stability At Impact